lysvallee/npair/README.md

 2. **Model API (model_api):** Runs the TripoSR model to generate 3D objects from images received through the API.
 3. **User API (user_api):** Receives user input, interacts with the data and model APIs, and provides the generated 3D object to the frontend.

-The application can be deployed in production and testing environments using Docker Compose.
+It can be deployed in production and testing environments using Docker Compose.
 Monitoring for the user API is also integrated with Grafana.

 ## Setting Up the Project